zhenwang9102/zhenwang9102.github.io/_pages/about.md

 3. Learning robust and transferable knowledge representations.

 <!-- <ins>I'm currently looking for research internships of NLP, ML, DM, and if you're interested in my background, please feel free to</ins> [drop me an email](mailto:wang.9215@osu.edu)! and Matthew Richardson
-Our team has been selected for the [Alexa Prize TaskBot Challenge](https://developer.amazon.com/alexaprize) as one of 10 teams over 125 applications initiated by teams in 15 countries!
-Looking forward to building a smart dialogue system to guide users for cooking and DIY tasks!
+Our team has been selected to participate in the [Alexa Prize TaskBot Challenge](https://developer.amazon.com/alexaprize) as one of 10 teams over 125 applications initiated from 15 countries!
+Looking forward to building a smart dialogue system to guide users through complex, multi-step plans, e.g., Cooking and DIY via multimodal interactions.
 -->

 # News